 The general education curriculum ensures that students will:

 1. Acquire proficiency in core skills necessary for academic success, including written and spoken communication, quantitative and mathematical reasoning, and information technology and literacy.

 b.
 Demonstrate effective communication skills in speaking and listening.

 c.
 Demonstrate effective skills in quantitative and mathematical reasoning.

 d.
 Demonstrate effective skills in information technology.

 2. Demonstrate knowledge of concepts and principles in a wide range of academic disciplines, including the Creative Arts, Humanities, Life and Physical Sciences, and Social and Behavioral Sciences.

 a.
-Demonstrate knowledge of concepts and principles of the carious academic.
+Demonstrate knowledge of concepts and principles of the various academic.

 b.
 Use models of inquiry pertinent to various academic disciplines.